 Participation in teaching

-The Fachschaft Doktorat embraces the possibility for as many university employees as practical to participate in teaching.
-Doctoral candidates who wish to participate in the teaching of the university shall receive a contractually guaranteed opportunity.
-The Fachschaft Doktorat speaks out against the forced use of doctoral students lectures, as e.g. language difficulties may be a barrier for an employment in teaching.
+The Fachschaft Doktorat is committed to ensure that as many university members as possible are able to participate in teaching.
+Doctoral candidates who wish to participate in the teaching of the university should be given a contractually guaranteed opportunity.
+The Fachschaft Doktorat speaks out against the forced use of doctoral students in teaching, since language difficulties, for example, may be an obstacle for an employment in teaching.
 The guidelines of the Vice Rector for Academic Affairs regarding assignment and financial compensation have to be followed.

 The Fachschaft Doktorat is in favor of publicly accessible knowledge (open access).